Minnesota weather: Seasonable, but very windy

 MINNEAPOLIS (FOX 9) - The sunshine comes back on Thursday across central and southern Minnesota.

-Unfortunately, it's going to come with one giant caveat: a lot of wind, gusty breezes on the southern end of this low pressure could top 35 mph,, maybe even get close to 40 mph.
+Unfortunately, it's going to come with one giant caveat: a lot of wind, and gusty breezes on the southern end of this low pressure could top 35 mph, maybe even get close to 40 mph.

 The Twin Cities will likely top out in the upper 40s, but of course, coming with blustery breezes that will gradually fall off this evening.
 Overnight, cloud cover rolls back southward.